StainlessStasis/CobblemonSpawnAlerts/README.md

 ## Global Alerts!
 Inspired by [Cobblemon Spawn Notification](https://modrinth.com/mod/cobblemon-spawn-notification), all players will be alerted when a rare Pokemon (such as a shiny or legendary) spawns.
 This can be disabled in the server's `server.json` config for the mod.
 The server simply sends a packet to all clients, so that each player can individually customize their messages.

+## FAQ:
+### Support for Xaero's Minimap waypoints?
+Unfortunately, no. While it is technically already possible via modifying templates and using custom MiniMessage scripts in your alerts, I will not be adding direct compatibility to the mod.
+Xaero's is completely closed source, offering no API, no wiki, and no Discord server.
+I am not going to go through the effort of trying to figure out how to integrate someone's mod when they provide no resources for doing such.
+However, if someone wants to PR this, I'd love to make compatibility possible.
+### Rarity bucket alerts?
+No promises on *when*, but yes.
+It happens when I feel like getting around to it instead of making black hole shaders.
+Soon™.

 ## Config:
 <details>